ngoushal/Dashboards_visualization/deceptive/README.md

 If we look only at the number of absolute deaths, we are under the impression that the numbers for countries are increasing over the years.
 It is actually the anomalies or the wrong metrics that gives us this conception.
 The truth is that death rate is the comparable metric as it takes other factors into account and gives us the true picture of the actual trend.

 Death rates are reported as age-standardized figures to allow for a fair cross-comparison of mortality and morbidity risk between countries and through time.
 Age-standardization normalises death rates to a set population structure (population, size and age) to cancel out variation which would occur between countries based on population demographics.
 If rates were not age-standardized, a country with a larger or older population would report higher death rates than a smaller or younger country, even if levels of pollution exposure were the same.

-## explaining the number of deaths from air pollution
-If the death rate across many countries is falling, why are the absolute number of deaths increasing?
-The absolute number of deaths is a function of three variable: the death rate, the population size, and the age demographic of the populace.
-If two countries have the same death rate, the country with the larger population, or older population will have the largest absolute number of deaths.

-This has obvious implications for countries with a growing population.
-If the rate of population growth outpaces the reduction in death rates, then the absolute number of deaths will continue to grow

 ## Road map with future enhancements:
 - We can analyse the trend for the period before 1990 and then compare the current data to see the overall change.